cnumr/ecoindex_cli/README.md

                                   can also set them in a file and provide the file name

+  --html-report / --no-html-report
+                                  You can generate a html report of the analysis  [default: False]

   --install-completion [bash|zsh|fish|powershell|pwsh]
                                   Install completion for the specified shell.
   --show-completion [bash|zsh|fish|powershell|pwsh]